Russ Nixon

 Russell Eugene Nixon (February 19, 1935 – November 8, 2016) was an American professional baseball player, coach and manager.
-He played as a catcher in Major League Baseball from 1957 to 1969.
+He played as a catcher in Major League Baseball (MLB) from 1957 to 1968.
 A veteran of 55 years in professional baseball, Nixon managed at virtually every level of the sport, from the lowest minor league to MLB assignments with the Cincinnati Reds and Atlanta Braves.
 He batted left-handed and threw right-handed, and stood 6 ft 1 in tall and weighed 190 lb in his playing days.